Skip to main content

 Learning that happens in real time.
 Everyone joins together, interacts with the trainer, and shares the same experience.

-Practical example: A product introduction demo delivered live.
-Employees join a synchronous online learning session where the trainer showcases the new feature, answers questions on the spot, and guides the team through key talking points.
-This format builds confidence, promotes active learning through live participation, and ensures everyone is aligned before launch.
+• Practical example: A product introduction demo delivered live.
+Employees join a synchronous online learning session where the trainer showcases a new feature and answers questions on the spot.
+This format builds confidence, promotes active learning, and ensures everyone is aligned before launch.

 Learning that happens anytime.
-Employees move through the material at their own pace, much like students study independently in traditional online education, without needing to log in at the same time as others.
+Employees move through material at their own pace without needing to log in at the same time as others.

-Best for: Onboarding programs, compliance training, and skill development that doesn’t require immediate feedback.
-Perfect for distributed or remote teams with different schedules.
+• Best for: Onboarding programs, compliance training, and skill development that doesn't require immediate feedback.
+Perfect for distributed or remote teams across different time zones.

-Practical example: A remote work policy is transformed into an interactive course.
-Instead of reading through a static PDF, employees complete asynchronous online learning with training videos, quick quizzes, and real-world scenarios.
+• Practical example: A remote work policy transformed into an interactive course.
+Instead of reading a static PDF, employees complete asynchronous online learning with training videos, quick quizzes, and real-world scenarios.

-Coassemble can transform these learning materials into trackable modules that can be shared in Slack or email, embedded on your site, or connected to your existing tools.
-This helps remote employees stay aligned without needing a live session.
+Coassemble turns these learning materials into trackable modules.
+Share them directly in Slack, embed them on your site, or connect them to your existing tools.
+Remote employees stay aligned without a live session required.

 A mix of live and self-paced learning.
 Teams get the benefits of both: real-time interaction plus flexible, on-demand access to content.

-Practical example: An employee onboarding process that starts with a live orientation session.
-Afterward, new hires complete asynchronous learning modules covering policies, culture, and compliance.
-This blended learning path ensures employees get face-to-face interaction while also working through learning objectives at their own pace.
+• Practical example: An onboarding process that starts with a live orientation session.
+New hires then complete asynchronous learning modules covering policies, culture, and compliance.
+This blended learning path ensures face-to-face interaction while supporting different learning styles and preferences.

 Content delivery-based eLearning types